codecentric-oss/niceml/DEV_ENV_SETUP.md

 ## Overview

 👋 Welcome to the development environment setup guide for niceML!
 This guide will walk you through the process of setting up a development environment for contributing to our open-source project.
-We use Poetry for managing dependencies, and we recommend using **conda** environments for a seamless development experience but pipenv or comparable solution .
+We use Poetry for managing dependencies, and we recommend using **conda** environments for a seamless development experience but pipenv or comparable solution are also possible.
 Let's get your environment up and running smoothly! 🚀

 ## Prerequisites